glbala87/ELLA_tool/docs/manual/top-bar.md

 The view in VARIANTS workflow is almost the same but contains no sample-specific information.

 ::: warning NOTE
-If available, the RefSeq transcript version used in the HGVSc variant name in the top bar (NM_175629.2 in the example above) matches the version specified in the gene panel.
-If this version is not found, the newest version available in the annotation is used.
+If available, the RefSeq transcript and version used in the HGVSc variant name in the top bar (NM_175629.2 in the example above) matches what is specified in the gene panel.
+However:
+- If the same transcript version is not found, the newest version available in the annotation is used.
+- If no matching transcript reference is found (regardless of version), all available transcripts are shown.
 :::

 ## Action buttons